 9. Attractive Investor Schemes

 Investors are attracted to Singapore’s pro-foreign investment policy, which encourages free enterprise and imposes no restrictions on foreign ownership.
-At the end of 2010, Singapore’s stock of foreign equity investment amounted to S$613.5 billion, with direct equity investment contributing to 90.4%.
+The estimated net inflow of Foreign Direct Investments (FDI) in Singapore is expected to be approximately S$37.7 billion (US$27.47 billion) in 2023 and S$27.7 billion (US$20.18 billion) in 2024.
 Moreover, through, the Global Investor Program (GIP) and the EntrePass program, foreign investors can easily choose to relocate to Singapore.